AdobeDocs/campaign-classic.it-IT/help/delivery/using/attaching-files.md

 >[!NOTE]
 >
 >Questo tipo di configurazione viene generalmente eseguito nei modelli di consegna.
-Per ulteriori informazioni, vedere [Informazioni sui modelli](../../delivery/using/about-templates.md).
+For more on this, refer to [About templates](../../delivery/using/about-templates.md).

 ## Collegamento di un file locale {#attaching-a-local-file}